Kong/kongponents/docs/components/datetime-picker.md

 ### mode

-Required `String` prop which accepts the following values: `date`, `time`, `dateTime` and `relative`.
-The `relative` value is meant to denote an datetime picker instance which only contains relative time frames.
+Required `String` prop which accepts the following values:
+- `date`: denotes a datetime picker instance that allows a calendar date to be selected
+- `time`: denotes an instance that allows a time to be selected
+- `dateTime`: denotes an instance that allows a calendar date and time to be selected
+- `relative`: instance which only contains relative time frames
+- `relativeDate`: instance with relative time frames, and a calendar that supports date selection
+- `relativeDateTime`: instance with relative time frames, and a calendar that supports date and time selection

 ### placeholder